15 Top WordPress Speed Optimization Plugins To Make Your Website Run Very Fast

 Pingdom – the most accurate tool for measuring load times according to WP Rocket, though GTmetrix has better recommendations for actually optimizing your site, in my humble opinion.

 Google Page Speed Insights – most recommendations can be ignored but it’s good for measuring server response time which Google recommends >200ms or your hosting is slow.

-Pronaya (My WordPress Speed Optimizer) – you can hire my WordPress speed optimizer on freelancer.com who I’ve been working with for 5 years and we’ve optimized multiples sites to load 500% faster.
+Pronaya (My WordPress Speed Optimizer) – you can hire my WordPress speed optimizer on freelancer.com who I’ve been working with for 5 years and we’ve optimized multiple sites to load 500% faster.
 His name is Pronaya, he’s $40/hour and has a perfect 5/5 star review with 19 reviews (just sign up for a Freelancer account and search for user BDKAMOL).
 If you think I’m good at speed optimization, Pronaya is way better.
 I’ve also been working with Usama (his username is I333) who is quite cheaper but is also amazing with 4.9/5 stars and 375+ reviews.

 My WordPress Speed Optimization Tutorial – has 175+ comments with people saying things like “My page speed score on gtmetrix went from 69 to 93” and “this might be one of the most helpful posts I’ve ever read.”
 Tons of people have used it to improve Pingdom/GTmetrix scores.

 I hope you find these WordPress speed optimization plugins useful!
 If you have questions leave me a comment.
 Or if you simply need to fix your slow WordPress site, see my tutorial above.
 It has over 175 comments and has helped many people reduce their load time to >1s.
-This article willl to get the idea about the plugins of 15 Top WordPress Speed Optimization Plugins.
+This article will get an idea about the plugins of 15 Top WordPress Speed Optimization Plugins.